nature-of-code/noc-syllabus-modules/module01-vectors/README.md

   - Narrate the process of creating your sketch.
   - What resources and examples did you draw on to create your sketch?
 What was most helpful / least helpful from this week’s materials.
   - What problems/discoveries did you encounter along the way?
-- Submit a link to your blog post to the course wiki.
+- Submit a link to your blog post to the course wiki. - [ITP Section](https://github.com/nature-of-code/noc-syllabus-S24/wiki), [IMA Section](https://github.com/lenincompres/ima-noc-2024/wiki)

 ## Emoji Key